-An outbuilding or store situated at a shop should be valued by applying a factor of 10% to the Zone A rate of the respective shop in the stretch.
+An outbuilding or external store situated at a shop should be valued by applying a factor of 10% to the Zone A rate of the respective shop in the stretch.

-If the outbuilding or store is of a substantial size and specification compared to that of the shop, then the valuer should consider valuation in accordance with the lock-up garage or industrial schemes of valuation.
+If the outbuilding or external store is of a substantial size and specification compared to that of the shop, then the valuer should consider valuation in accordance with the industrial scheme of valuation.